farisachugthai/dynamic_ipython/docs/_sources/sphinxext/custom_doctests.rst.txt

 3. If there is a difference, the embedded shell will raise an error and halt building the documentation.

-.. admonition:: Warning is Error

-   All warnings are treated as errors in the default configuration which will lead to frequent crashes while building documentation.
-   The option where this behavior can be modified, ``ipython_warning_is_error`` is displayed in the IPython Sphinx directive module section at the bottom of the page.

 You can `@doctest` multi-line output as well.
 Just be careful when using non-deterministic inputs like random numbers in the IPython directive.